ScottG489/scottg489.github.io/src/content/posts/google-drive-api-with-node-js.md

 in the top right corner.
 If you already have a Google account (who doesn't?), follow the guide to sign up and then you should be brought to the [Google Cloud Dashboard](https://console.cloud.google.com/).

-Note that I set up my Google Cloud account years ago, so I apologize if this sign up procedure is a little off.
+I set up my Google Cloud account years ago, so I apologize if this sign up procedure is a little off.

 ### Creating a project
 Google should create your first project for you but if you want to create a new one for yourself, or manage all of your